* Fitch maintains Italy rating at BBB

 By Dhara Ranasinghe

-Fitch Ratings on Friday maintained Italy’s sovereign credit rating at ‘BBB’ and its outlook at negative, citing a high level of general government debt, low-trend GDP growth, policy risk and uncertainty arising from current political dynamics.
+Fitch on Friday maintained Italy’s sovereign credit rating at ‘BBB’ and its outlook at negative, citing a high level of government debt, low-trend economic growth, policy risk and political uncertainty.

-“Fitch kept Italy’s rating unchanged and some market participants may be betting that a snap election could be delayed,” said DZ Bank rates strategist Sebastian Fellechner, referring to the fall in yields.
+“Fitch kept Italy’s rating unchanged and some market participants may be betting that a snap election could be delayed,” said DZ Bank rates strategist Sebastian Fellechner, referring to Monday’s yield falls.
 “We expect snap elections will take place even if they are delayed.”